 According to Susan Tardanico, founder and CEO of the Authentic Leadership Alliance, “People want real.
 People respect real.
 “People follow real.”

+“Nothing ruins self-esteem like surrounding yourself with people who abuse or neglect you,” says therapist Kimberly Hershenson, LMSW.
 To listen is something that seems like an easy thing to do.
 It is not.
 Communication is a two-way street, listening, and talking.
 It sounds pretty basic, but people forget we should need to be a good listener before we can communicate well.
 How are you able to say the things your audience wants or needs to hear if you don’t know how to listen?

 A leader who knows how to listen well holds a precious gift.
 Imagine a subordinate talking to his or her leader about burnout.
 It is a concern every leader needs to address and be aware of because they don’t want any of their team members to feel tired and lost.
 What if during the conversation, the particular team member took notice his or her leader is not listening?
 They will lose confidence in whatever they are trying to say.